rootandrebound/roadmap-to-html/README.md

 cd roadmap-to-html
 ```

-### 2. Get `2016-04-12_Final_st.docx`
+### 2. Get the latest version of the Word document (`source.docx`)

 To get started, you need to [download the original word document](https://drive.google.com/uc?export=download&id=0BzNrkiCWAqHZdDNzdlNlY2FKNVU) and put it in the root project folder.
-Rename the word document to `source.docx`
+Download `source.docx` and put it in the root folder for this repository.
 Note that the preceding link should only be accessible to staff members at Root & Rebound or people who have been given specific access to the containing folder.

 ### 3. Create and activate a python virtual environment